project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/21-renee-cheung-how-to-get-institutional-investors-investing-in-regenerative-agriculture.md

 ---
-title: 21 Renee Cheung, how to get institutional investors investing in regenerative agriculture
+title: 21 Renee Cheung How To Get Institutional Investors Investing In Regenerative Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-10-22)